Documentation

 If a result looks wrong, check the parsing

 The solver shows how it interpreted your input.
-If the interpretation doesn't match what you meant, the result will also be wrong — rephrase the input rather than trying to adjust the output.
-This is almost always the cause of unexpected results.
+Rephrase the input rather than trying to adjust the output.

 Keyboard shortcuts